Skip to content

 • Generally, you need a minimum of 420 hours of insurable employment to qualify

-• Need to be prepared, willing, and capable of working every day
+• You need to be prepared, willing, and capable of working every day

 • Must actively seek employment and keep a written record of employers you contacted and when